Myopia: Environmental factors

-Environmental factors which increase the risk of nearsightedness include insufficient light exposure, low physical activity, near work, and increased year of education.
+Environmental factors that increase the risk of myopia include insufficient light exposure, low physical activity, near work, and increased years of education.

 One hypothesis is that a lack of normal visual stimuli causes improper development of the eyeball.
 Under this hypothesis, "normal" refers to the environmental stimuli that the eyeball evolved to.
 Modern humans who spend most of their time indoors, in dimly or fluorescently lit buildings may be at risk of development of myopia.

-People, and children especially, who spend more time doing physical exercise and outdoor play have lower rates of myopia, suggesting the increased magnitude and complexity of the visual stimuli encountered during these types of activities decrease myopic progression.
+People, and children especially, who spend more time doing physical exercise and outdoor play, have lower rates of myopia, suggesting the increased magnitude and complexity of the visual stimuli encountered during these types of activities decrease myopic progression.
 There is preliminary evidence that the protective effect of outdoor activities on the development of myopia is due, at least in part, to the effect of long hours of exposure to daylight on the production and the release of retinal dopamine.

 Myopia can be induced with minus spherical lenses, and overminus in prescription lenses can induce myopia progression.
 Overminus during refraction can be avoided through various techniques and tests, such as fogging, plus to blur, and the duochrome test.

-The near work hypothesis, also referred to as the "use-abuse theory" states that spending time involved in near work strains the intraocular and extraocular muscles.
+The near work hypothesis, also referred to as the "use-abuse theory", states that spending time involved in near work strains the intraocular and extraocular muscles.
 Some studies support the hypothesis, while other studies do not.
 While an association is present, it is not clearly causal.

-Nearsightedness is also more common in children with diabetes, childhood arthritis, uveitis, and systemic lupus erythematosus.
+Myopia is also more common in children with diabetes, childhood arthritis, uveitis, and systemic lupus erythematosus.

+Other factors

+Research indicates a relationship between body mass index (BMI) and myopia, with both low and high BMI associated with an increased risk of developing myopia.
+A nationwide study of 1.3 million Israeli adolescents found that individuals with underweight status had higher chances of mild-to-moderate and high myopia compared to those with low-normal BMI.

+Similarly, a study involving Korean young adult men reported that those who were of average or shorter height and lean had a higher prevalence of high myopia.